xiao-chi/yelp-prediction-mvp/README.md

 # yelp-prediction-mvp
-For COMP0072 Programming for Business Analytics at UCL
+For COMP0072 Programming for Business Analytics at UCL (2018)

-MVP for a Yelp product that provides suggestions to small businesses (restaurants) to improve their Yelp rating by at least 1 star.
+MVP for a Yelp product that allows new restaurants to gather insights and predict their star-rating based on their business proposal.
-Run python3 app.py to run dashboard locally.
+Run python3 app_index.py to run dashboard locally.
 This repo includes data cleaning & manipulation, data analysis, and dashboard creation.

 Authors: